KappaDistributive/KappaDistributive.github.io/_posts/2019-06-17-Feynman-technique.md

   <img src="/images/diagrams/nn_linear_function.png" style="max-width: 400px;" alt="a neural network that represents a linear function"/>
 </figure>

 Great, but how about logical connections?
-If artificially neural networks are supposed to model actual neural networks, they certainly must be able to capture logic gates, right?
+If artificial neural networks are supposed to model actual neural networks, they certainly must be able to capture logic gates, right?
 Right!